Founders and Board Members

 It was then, working with Janis Fischer, that LOLLIPOP was born.

-As Executive Director of LOLLIPOP, Evelyn has helped bring hundreds of movies, TV series and virtual programs to pediatric patients nationwide since the program’s inception.
+As Executive Director of LOLLIPOP, Evelyn has helped bring hundreds of movies, TV series and virtual programs to pediatric nationwide since the program’s inception.

 In addition to her work at LOLLIPOP, Evelyn has worked on a number of motion pictures, including Craig Ferguson’s I’ll Be There and Kevin Allen’s The Big Tease.
 She has also worked as executive assistant to the vice president and general counsel of Edison Schools, Inc., and as executive assistant to the chairman and CEO of RKO Pictures.